Get in Touch

 Requirements

-• Basic knowledge concerning embedded processors and development boards.
+• Basic understanding of embedded processors and development boards

 35 Hours